AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-channels.md

 Creates a channel.

-Note that one server can have a maximum of 100 channels.
+Note that each server can have a maximum of 100 channels.
+To raise the limit. contact [support@agora.io](support@agora.io).

 ### HTTP request